ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let text = "text_example"; // String | The text in which food items such as dish names and ingredients should be detected in. apiInstance.detectFoodInText(text, (error, data, response) => {
+let text = "text_example"; // String | The text in which food items, such as dish names and ingredients, should be detected in. apiInstance.detectFoodInText(text, (error, data, response) => {
   if (error) {
     console.error(error);